Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Treatment

 To treat heat in the Heart – whether it is “deficiency heat” or “fire” - both the symptom and the cause of disease need to be addressed.
-To do that the heat in the Heart needs to be cooled down while matter (Yin) needs to be build in order to restrain the excess heat energy.
-Selecting cooling and “matter building” foods and herbs is the way to approach that pathology.
+To do that the heat in the Heart needs to be cooled down while substance (Yin) needs to be build in order to restrain the excess heat energy.
+Selecting cooling and “substance building” foods and herbs is the way to approach that disharmony.

 To unlock the rest of this article select "Yes, I want to learn!" below.